Financial "What If...?" Power For The AI Era

 Accountant + Restaurant Owners

 Assume you are an accountant; one of your clients is a small bar & grill restaurant.
 They put together a monthly budget for their next year, essentially just their expected sales and expenses each month.
-You used those numbers to enter into the Strata:G® Calculator for Restaurants in advance of a meeting with them.

 Here's how the meeting unfolded.